riboflavin/test-framer-sync/alternatives/fireflies-ai.md

 ### Meeting Assistant Options

 **Fathom**
 Simple, accurate transcription tool with unlimited free tier.
-Good for individuals who just need reliable meeting notes and don't want to think about usage limits.
+Good for individuals who just need reliable meeting notes and don't want the complexity of enterprise features.

 **Granola**
-Mac-only notepad that enhances your own notes with AI.
-Works locally without joining meetings, which some might prefer for privacy and simplicity.
+Local-first Mac app that merges your typed notes with AI transcription.
+No meeting bot needed - just works quietly in background while you take notes normally.

 **Krisp**
-Background tool that combines noise cancellation with meeting notes.
-Works with any calling platform and has a useful free tier, though summaries are basic.
+Background tool that removes noise and transcribes any call, regardless of platform.
+Includes good free tier and focuses on audio quality first, with meeting notes as bonus feature.
 ## Fireflies.ai vs. Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.